Moby Prince disaster: Collision

-At 22:03 on 10 April 1991 the Moby Prince left Livorno, heading to Olbia for a regular service, manned by a complement of 66 crew and 75 passengers.
+At 22:03 on 10 April 1991 the Moby Prince left Livorno, heading to Olbia for a regular service, with 75 passengers, manned by a complement of 66 crew.
 The ship was commanded by Ugo Chessa.
 While taking the usual dedicated route out of the harbor, the ferry's bow struck the Agip Abruzzo, which was standing at anchor, and sliced through its tank number 7.
 The tank was filled with 2,700 tons of Iranian light crude oil.
 At 22:25, the ferry's radio operator broadcast a mayday from the portable VHF transmitter.
 He did not use the fixed radio set, since he was not at his post at the moment of the disaster, as was later confirmed by the location of his body.

 Fire

 Some of the oil spread on the surface of the sea and caught fire, but the remainder was sprayed onto the Moby Prince by the impact.
 A raging fire quickly engulfed the ferry.
 The exact quantity of oil sprayed on the ferry was estimated in the subsequent trial at 100 to 300 tons.
 In the collision, the tanker got stuck to the ferry.
 The tanker commander ordered full power to the engines and managed to separate the ships, but unwittingly worsened the oil spill.

 The deck of the Moby Prince was on fire, but the people aboard had some time to reach safety.
 The fire reached the ship's interior only after the two massive covers between the deck and the upper car compartment gave way under the intense heat.
 Once that happened, the fire spread to the prow engine room, slowed only by the fireproof doors.
 According to later surveys, the fire took over half an hour to reach the De Luxe hall, the ship's safe meeting point.